bartvanhoey/AbpGoesAzure/tutorial/abp-goes-azure.md

 The sample application has been developed with **Blazor** as UI framework and **SQL Server** as database provider.
 The same principles apply for other **UI frameworks like Angular, MVC or databases like MongoDb, MySql, Progress**, ...

+Get the [source code](https://github.com/bartvanhoey/AbpGoesAzure.git) on GitHub.

-ATTENTION: This tutorial is by no means production-ready and just serves as a guide to point you in the right direction.
+ATTENTION: **This tutorial is by no means production-ready** and just serves as a guide to point you in the right direction.

 ### Requirements